 Several other taxa observed during boat and video aerial surveys had insufficient data to calculate persistent hotspots or conduct other spatial analyses.
-Cormorants made up a relatively large proportion of the boat data (3.2%), with a total of 2,035 individuals observed.
-Despite high abundance, there were relatively few sightings; over half of the total individuals observed were reported in three sightings in May and October 2013 at the mouth of Delaware Bay, and only 38 total sightings were reported.
+Cormorants made up a relatively large proportion of the boat data (1.6% of total observations within the Maryland study area, and 3.2% of observations within the MABS study area), with a total of 2,035 individuals observed in the MABS study area (149 within the Maryland study area).
+Despite high abundance, there were relatively few sightings; over half of the total individuals observed were reported in three sightings in May and October 2013 at the mouth of Delaware Bay, and only 38 total sightings were reported (Figure 11-25).
+Within the Maryland study area, a group of 140 cormorants plus two individuals were reported in May 2013, and an additional 7 were reported in a single sighting in October 2013.
 Nearly all were identified as Double-Crested Cormorants (Phalacrocorax auritus).
-Only 42 Double-Crested Cormorants were observed across the study area, but the largest groups were mostly observed close to the mouths of Delaware Bay and Chesapeake Bay (Figure 17-24).
-Cormorants were most commonly observed by boat in the spring and fall (Table 17-2).
+Only 42 Double-Crested Cormorants were observed by video aerial surveys; 26 of these occurred within the Maryland study area (Figure 11-25).
+Cormorants were most commonly observed by boat in the spring and fall (Table 11-2).

-Passerines made up a small proportion of the aerial data, compared to boat data; 180 passerines were observed by boat and 17 were observed by video aerial survey methods (representing 22 unique identified species; Chapters 5 and 8), with peak numbers of passerines spring through the fall (Table 17-2).
-Songbirds were observed throughout the study area (Figure 17-25).
-Swallows (Hirundinidae) were the most frequently observed passerine, particularly in the coastal waters off of Virginia.
-Warblers (Parulidae) were most commonly observed in the Delaware and Maryland offshore areas.
-Only Purple Martins (Progne subis) and Barn Swallows (Hirundo rustica) were abundant enough for temporal persistence charts, with peaks of observed counts in July-August and March-April, respectively (Table 17-4).
-Additional discussion of passerine migration (which largely occurs nocturnally) may be found in Chapters 26-27.
+Passerines made up a small proportion of the aerial data compared to the boat data in both the Maryland and MABS study areas.
+In the MABS study area, 180 passerines were observed by boat and 17 were observed by video aerial survey methods (representing 22 unique identified species; Chapters 5 and 7); of these observations, only 14 individuals were observed by boat and 2 observed by digital video within the Maryland study area.
+Peak numbers of passerines were observed in the summer and fall (Table 11-2).
+Songbirds were observed throughout the study areas, particularly where boat surveys were conducted (Figure 11-26).
+Swallows (Hirundinidae) were the most frequently observed passerine both in the MABS and Maryland study areas, and were particularly abundant in the coastal waters off of Virginia.
+Warblers (Parulidae) were most commonly observed in the Maryland and Delaware offshore areas.
+Only Purple Martins (Progne subis) and Barn Swallows (Hirundo rustica) were abundant enough for temporal persistence charts, with peaks of observed counts in July-August and March-April, respectively (Table 11-4).
+Additional discussion of passerine migration (which largely occurs nocturnally) may be found in Adams et al. (2015).

-Shorebirds (Charadriiformes) were also observed primarily on boat-based surveys, with 587 observations of at least 15 species reported, as compared to 74 observations in the aerial data (Chapters 5 and 8).
-Shorebird observations were distributed broadly across the study area (Figure 17-26).
-Dunlin (Calidris alpina) and Red Phalarope (Phalaropus fulicarius) observations peaked in March-April, while Red-necked Phalaropes (P. lobatus) were observed primarily in September-October (Table 17-4).
+Shorebirds (Charadriiformes) were also observed primarily on boat-based surveys within both study areas; within the broader MABS study area, there were 587 observations of at least 15 species reported by boat, as compared to 74 observations reported in the aerial data.
+In the Maryland study area, 29 observations of at least 6 species were reported by boat and 46 individuals were observed by digital video (Chapters 5 and 7).
+Shorebird observations were distributed broadly across both study areas (Figure 11-27).
+Dunlin (Calidris alpina) and Red Phalarope (Phalaropus fulicarius) observations peaked in March-April, while Red-necked Phalaropes (P. lobatus) were observed primarily in September-October (Table 11-4).
 Only eight plovers were observed over the course of the study (five Wilson's Plover [Charadrius wilsonia], and three Semipalmated Plover [C. semipalmatus]), all observed during boat surveys.
-No identified Red Knots (Calidris canutus) were observed, though individuals could have been included among the unidentified shorebirds or unidentified scolopacids (Chapters 5 and 8).
+No identified Red Knots (Calidris canutus) were observed, though individuals could have been included among the unidentified shorebirds or unidentified scolopacids (Chapters 5 and 7).